theNestruo/z80-asm-meter-vscode/README.md

     * `default` (default): The labels must be followed by a colon (:) and can be indented.
 This behaviour matches most assemblers and coding styles.
     * `colonOptional`: The trailing colon is optional, and the labels must not be indented.
 This behaviour matches some assemblers such as [Pasmo](http://pasmo.speccy.org/) and [SjASMPlus](https://github.com/sjasmplus/sjasmplus).

 * `z80-asm-meter.viewInstruction`: Enables the processed instruction in the status bar.
 Useful to check if the extension is mistaking instructions.
-Disabled by default.
+Enabled by default.

 * `z80-asm-meter.viewOpcode`: Enables the opcode in the status bar.
 Disabled by default.

 Deprecated settings:

-* ~~`z80-asm-meter.viewBytecodeSize`~~: Bytecode size information will always be enabled.
+* ~~`z80-asm-meter.viewBytecodeSize`~~: Bytecode size information in the status bar will always be enabled.

 * ~~`z80-asm-meter.viewLoC`~~: Processed lines of code (LOC) count will always be disabled in the status bar and enabled in the tooltip.

+## F.A.Q.

+### The lower status bar does not display any information.
+I don't get clock cycles and bytecode size!

+Double check the `z80-asm-meter.languageIds` setting.

 ## Credits